Some drugs can open you up to complete ecstasy, while others are complete boner killers.

 The same is true of psilocybin, a.k.a. shrooms.
 Some describe them as creating a primal, almost amphetamine-like lust.
 Others describe them as being more like pure, cuddle-inducing molly.
-That was the case for " Anna," a 35-year-old woman in the South recounting a trip when she was 18 in the CSP database.
-Mushrooms made her feel closer than ever to a boy she'd never had feelings for before, but they didn't impact her physical drive or ability.
+That was the case for " Anna," a 35-year-old woman in the South recounting a trip when she was 18 in the CSP database, when mushrooms made her feel closer than ever to a boy she'd never had feelings for before, they didn't impact her physical drive or ability.

 According to Johnson and Michael Kometer, a neuropsychologist of altered states studying psychedelics and consciousness at the University of Zurich, much of this has to do with the massive effect these drugs have on the human brain.
 Each one hits slightly different receptors.
 LSD hits wide, making it especially unpredictable.
 DMT hits hard, so you'll most likely be too immobilized and far out to have sex.
 And PCP and ketamine hit our deep brain, making them uniquely destructive and risky—they can stop your breathing, for instance.
 But for all their little variations, they all touch a few of the same spots to loosen up our thought patterns.